© Singita Kwitonda Lodge

 Should I hire a porter?

 Yes, definitely hire a porter!
 Porters are local to the community and help you during your trek.
-We recommend having at least one porter per person—they can carry your day bag and give you a hand on those steep climbs, which means you feel less tired.
+We recommend having at least one porter per person—they can carry your day bag and give you a hand on those steep climbs, so you feel less tired.
 I personally found this made the whole experience much more enjoyable!
-Their fees aren’t usually included in the tour and you pay them directly, meaning your money goes directly into the local community.
+Their fees aren’t usually included in the tour, and you pay them directly, which means your money goes straight to the local community.

 How long can we watch the gorillas?